srl-labs/containerlab/docs/manual/kinds/srl.md

 Nokia SR Linux nodes support setting of [SANs](../nodes.md#subject-alternative-names-san).

+### gRPC server

+Starting with SR Linux 24.3.1, the gRPC server config block is used to configure gRPC-based services such as gNMI, gNOI, gRIBI and P4RT.
+The factory configuration includes the `mgmt` gRPC server block to which containerlab adds all those services and:

+* generated TLS profile
+* unix-socket access for gRPC services
+* increased rate limit
+* trace options

+These additions are meant to make all gRPC services available to the user out of the box with the enabled tracing and a custom TLS profile.

 ### License

 SR Linux container can run without a license emulating the datacenter types (7220 IXR) :partying_face:.